Soundhunter6154/TuneTracker/README.md

 ## Features

 - **Audio Fingerprinting:**
-  Extracts robust fingerprints from audio files via spectrogram analysis and peak detection.
+  Extracts fingerprints from audio files via spectrogram analysis and peak detection.
 A fast, non-cryptographic hash (xxHash) is computed for each pair of spectral peaks.

 - **Song Comparison:**
   Compare a query audio clip against a local database to retrieve the best matching song along with similar candidates, based on the number of matching fingerprint hashes.